chan-bigdata/project-website/_posts/2026-08-25-beyond-top-k-building-search-confidence-guardrails-for-agentic-ai-with-opensearch.md

         return hard_abstain()                      # HARD ABSTAIN - decline to act
 ```

-This ladder—act → caveat → clarify → escalate → hard abstain—prevents cascading hallucinations at the source, because the agent stops before building further reasoning on a weak retrieval.
+This ladder-act, caveat, clarify, escalate, hard abstain-prevents cascading hallucinations at the source, because the agent stops before building further reasoning on a weak retrieval.

 ## Putting it together: the complete pipeline